pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

   - ```
     Y = [
-      		THereIsAface				# Probability of face is presented 0 or 1 l1x,
+      		ThereIsAface				# Probability of face is presented 0 or 1 l1x,
       		l1y,
       		....,